“John Ryan’s Polka” for Low G Ukulele – FREE TAB

 The Dum Dum Polka

-If you have an accompanist playing the chords for you, be sure to listen to recordings of the song first.
-You’ll often hear the full band only play the G’s (D’s in the original key) on the eighth notes at the beginning of measures 1, 3, and 5 (the dum-dum of the song’s nickname) and skipping the rest of the chords until measure 7 and beyond.
+If you have an accompanist playing the chords for you, be sure to watch the video to hear how this tune got the nickname “The Dum Dum Polka.”
+You’ll often hear the full band only play the G chords (D’s in the original key) on the eighth notes at the beginning of measures 1, 3, and 5 and skipping the rest of the chords until measure 7 and beyond.

 Click the link or the ‘Download’ button below to see the sheet music if your browser doesn’t display the embedded PDF.
+The simplified version of the song is the bottom download button.
 Happy picking!

 Leave a Reply